 Which leads us to batch #6…

 BATCH #6: THE BEGINNING OF AN INFINITE BLEND

-We mixed things up with our sixth (and most recent) batch of Roes Red—it’s the first batch aged in our new 1,000-gallon Barolo cask from Italy, which you can find at our Carlsbad taproom.
+We mixed things up with our sixth batch of Roes Red—it was the first batch aged in our new 1,000-gallon Barolo cask from Italy, which you can find at our Carlsbad taproom.
 We call her Rosie.
-The aging process was initiated last year with a 50/50 blend of fresh Roes Red and one-year-old Roes Red (batch #5).
-We emptied half of the cask and transferred it into bottles, then topped off the remaining half of the cask with another fresh batch of Roes Red, which is currently aging for six months to a year before we bottle half of this new batch and call it batch #7.
+The aging process was initiated months prior with a 50/50 blend of fresh Roes Red and one-year-old Roes Red (batch #5).
+We emptied half of the cask and transferred it into bottles, then topped off the remaining half of the cask with another fresh batch of Roes Red.
+The beer went on to age for six months to a year before we bottled half of the new batch and called it batch #7.
 This process, called the solera brewing method, results in an infinite blend of all the batches that will ever be aged in the cask, including many years and vintages.

 The solera brewing method is an excellent way to continuously make barrel-aged beer more quickly than conventional barrel aging.
 Similar to a sourdough bread starter, the untapped beer in the cask acts as a jump starter for the fresh beer that is added.
 The wild culture mixture slowly evolves over time and produces beer with some aged qualities that can be achieved in a fraction of the time.

 Because the nature of the brewing process is unpredictable, we don’t know exactly when batch #8 will be ready.
 But we do know that the solera method is producing great depths of flavor and layers of complexity that wouldn’t otherwise be derived from a single barrel or batch on its own.

 Plus, 2023’s fruited batch of Roes Red, which features organic black currants and figs is available now!